People often struggle to join the dots between their spending choices and the fact that they are broke.

 Oh man, oh man, oh man, oh man

 LunchMoney needs to take some personal responsibility here.
-LunchMoney could start by reading How Not To Be A Walking Wallet.
-Perhaps his other half is ready to make some changes?
-In any event, he can lead by example and can initiate a constructive and open discussion about money.
+He could start by reading How Not To Be A Walking Wallet.
+Perhaps he can lead by example by starting to eliminate waster before initiating a constructive and open discussion about money?

 I got mouths I gotta feed,